-You must register for Mastering Astronomy to pass this course.
-The homework assignments there will constitute 35 percent of your grade.
+You must register for Mastering Astronomy to pass this course as your homework will all be assigned and completed on this site.
+The homework assignments will constitute 50 percent of your grade.
 All students musts be registered by the first Friday of the semester or suffer a homework grade penalty.